-In 1900 a unique Vaudeville act took Europe by storm.
+In 1900 a unique variety act took Europe by storm.
 Born of the circus in the 19th century, no one had ever seen anything like it on a Music Hall stage.
 The sensation spread from England to France and Germany and even traveled into Russia in 1903, defying police and garnering headlines at many stops.
 Imitators abounded, many pilfering the original act's very name.

 Sounds like I'm talking about Houdini, doesn't it?
 But I'm not.
-I'm talking about the "Loop the Loop," a Vaudeville sensation that paralleled Houdini's own rise to fame and oddly seemed to follow him from country to country.
+I'm talking about the "Loop the Loop," a sensation that paralleled Houdini's own rise to fame and oddly seemed to follow him from country to country.
 Of all the acts Houdini discusses in his Dramatic Mirror column, none get as much attention as the various "Loopers" and their misadventures.
 It was the act he couldn't escape.

 So what is a Loop the Loop?
 It's best described by the poster below advertising Diavolo, who was one of the most famous Loopers of the day.
 As you can see, a performer would ride a bicycle around a large wooden loop to loop apparatus.
 Some would perform the loop on roller skates and even in a car.
 What's shocking is just how many artists were injured and even killed performing the hazardous stunt